-As of year end 2006, 78% of our phone customers were taking the "ViP" bundle.
+As of March 31, 2007, 78% of our phone customers were taking the "ViP" bundle.
 Approximately 37% of our customers purchase more than one of our video, data and phone services.
 Our ability to deliver a bundle of products and services to customers increases revenue per customer and improves customer retention.